Approximation in $AC(\sigma)$: CTPP Functions

+This is no longer valid if $f$ is complex-valued.
+For complex-valued planar functions, one can split $f$ into its real and imaginary components, and find that

+Applying (\ref{pl-var}) to the real and imaginary parts shows that $f$ is of bounded variation.
+Note that $f$ is planar if and only if $\text{Re}(f)$ and $\text{Im}(f)$ are both planar.

-We shall say that a set $P \subseteq \mR^2$ is a \textbf{polygon} if it is a compact simply connected set whose boundary consists of a finite number of line segments.
-It follows from the Two Ears Theorem \cite{Me} that all polygons can be triangulated.
+We shall say that $P\subseteq\mR^2$ is a polygon if it is a compact simply connected set whose boundary consists of a finite number of line segments.
+By the Two Ears Theorem, all polygons can be triangulated.